Simultaneous dense and nondense orbits for toral diffeomorphisms: The geometry of the fractal for

 Cases 2A and 2B now provide a recursive algorithm, which must terminate in a finite number of steps by entering Case 1.
 If not, then the only way for the algorithm to continue is for Case 2A to be repeatedly used.
-Now at each step, the constructed $\tilde{U}$ and $\tilde{V}$ are open parallelograms both having sides in the expanding direction the same length $L_U$ as the sides of the expanding direction of $U$.
-Consequently, there exist an increasing sequence of times corresponding to tubes which are the first to intersect the sequence of $\tilde{V}$ and the intersection will not contain the parts of the tubes that are the iterates of $\Cc$ or $\Cc'$.
-Therefore, a slice from any tube in this sequence will be longer than or equal to $L_U$.
-But since this sequence is comprised of inverse iterates of $B$, the expanding direction is contracting and thus the length of the slices must become smaller than $L_U$, a contradiction.
-This proves the lemma. \end{proof}
+Let $\ell_U$ denote the length of the expanding edges of $U$.
+Now at each step, the constructed $\widetilde{U}$ and $\widetilde{V}$ are open $T$-parallelograms both having expanding edges of length $\ell_U$.
+Consequently, there exist an increasing sequence of times corresponding to tubes which are the first to intersect the sequence of $\widetilde{V}$ and the intersection will not contain the parts of the tubes that are the iterates of $\Cc$ or $\Cc'$.
+Therefore, a slice from any tube in this sequence will have length larger than or equal to $\ell_U$.
+But since this sequence is comprised of inverse iterates of $B$ under $T$, the expanding direction is contracting, and thus the length of the slices must become smaller than $\ell_U$, a contradiction.
+This concludes Case 2 and proves the lemma. \end{proof}